You will find war enough on EarthChristine de Pizan, Letter of Othea, 1399-1400

 The City of Ladies is a 20-minute non-linear film installation inspired by the fifteenth-century proto-feminist novel of the same name by France’s first professional female writer Christine de Pizan.
 The book of The City of Ladies was written in 1402 and creates a utopian city built, populated and governed by women.
 De Pizan aimed to subvert masculine versions of history by describing, what she called, feminania, a pro-female view of the world.

-This film will loosely draw on the structure and content of de Pizan’s work but use this material “across time” to engage with the issues for young women in Paris today, a city divided over responses to terrorism and home to the inspiring Nuit Debout movement.
-The installation will semi-randomly compile fragments of a film was made in collaboration with young activists and feminists.
-Each time the film is screened these fragments will compile in different ways creating over 300,000 possible narratives inviting multiple readings of feminism.
+The film loosely draws on the structure and content of de Pizan’s work but uses this material across time to engage with issues for young women in Paris today, a city divided over responses to terrorism and home to the inspiring Nuit Debout movement.
+The City of Ladies has over 300,000 different variations, each time the film is screened the fragments compile in different ways inviting multiple readings of feminism.

-The City of Ladies will also include several interviews with feminists including Hélène Cixous, Silvia Federici, Sam Bourcier, Fatima Ezzahra Benomar and Sharone Omankoy.
+The City of Ladies includes several interviews with feminists including Hélène Cixous, Silvia Federici, Sam Bourcier, Fatima Ezzahra Benomar and Sharone Omankoy.

 Zanny Begg is a recipient of the Australian Council Project Development Grant and the Terrence and Lynette Fern Residency at the Cite, Paris.